Higher homotopy normalities in topological groups

-\begin{rem} Indeed, the converse of this theorem should hold as well.
+\begin{rem} The fiberwise pointed space $\mathcal{E}$ is obtained as the fiberwise projective space of the fiberwise $A_n$-space in Theorem \ref{thm_main}.
+So the converse of this theorem should hold as well.
 But, to verify it, we need to generalize Theorem \ref{thm_Tsu16_fw} for fiberwise $A_n$-maps from fiberwise $A_n$-spaces in a way compatible with the composition of fiberwise $A_n$-maps between fiberwise topological monoids.
-We leave this problem here. \end{rem}
+We leave this problem for now. \end{rem}